cavvia/Flowprint/README.md

 For basic topology and simulated flows functionality, you need two plain-text files:

-* Place an [NCOL][ncol] network representation in the 'dat' subfolder, with the naming convention <MyNetworkName>.ncol
+* Place an [NCOL][ncol] network representation in the 'dat' subfolder, with the naming convention MyNetworkName.ncol
-* Place a CSV file with "latitude", "longitude" (or alternatively, "northing"/"easting") and "id" headers describing the location of nodes in the 'dat' subfolder, with the naming convention <MyNetworkName>_stops.csv
+* Place a CSV file with "latitude", "longitude" (or alternatively, "northing"/"easting") and "id" headers describing the location of nodes in the 'dat' subfolder, with the naming convention MyNetworkName_stops.csv
 * The station ID's in the previous two files should correspond.

 For trips:

-* Add a trips CSV file in the 'dat' subfolder, with the naming convention <MyNetworkName>.trips, of the format:
+* Add a trips CSV file in the 'dat' subfolder, with the naming convention MyNetworkName.trips, of the format:

 	TripID, originID, destID, startTime, endTime